gap-actions/run-pkg-tests/README.md

   - If set to a non-empty string, then any errors produced whilst loading the package will be treated as errors.
   - default: `'true'`

+### What's new in V3

+The main difference between V3 and version V2 is the change to the default value of `warnings-as-errors`.
+Specifically, in V2, warnings were not treated as errors by default, whereas in V3 they are.

 ### Example

 The following is a minimal example to run this action.